jdee-emacs/jdee/README.md

 Emacs 24.3 is the oldest version that JDEE can be expected to run in.

-JDEE requires http://github.com/jdee-emacs/jdee-server for some operations.
+JDEE requires [JDEE Server](http://github.com/jdee-emacs/jdee-server) for some operations.

 ## Install from distribution